SilkRose/Pony/stories/ticking-love/ticking-love.md

 I nuzzle her gently on the last hug.

 *Twenty-seven.
-It would be better if I could tell you how I feel.*
+It would be better if I could just tell you how I feel.*

 "Yes, I just love getting hugs from my friends, especially *you*."
 My voice softening at the end.